-Over the past decade, both the U.S. and Canadian governments have instructed that all manufacturers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+Over the past decade, both the U.S. and Canadian governments have directed that all makers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
 These refrigerants have been standardly used in air conditioners and heat pumps for a long time.
 The recommended phase-out mandates are anticipated to have the HVAC industry move to a more earth friendly refrigerant with a technical code R410A.
-R410A has been proven to be safer for the environment.
+R410A has been shown to be safer for the environment.

-In late 2010 most air conditioning manufacturers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+In late 2010 reputable air conditioning manufacturers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 Such systems are more commonly called “dry charged units”.
-These A/C units can legally be sold and installed which permits your Edmonton area HVAC contractor to charge the unit on-site with R22.
-R22 is still legal for AC repair or service for a short time longer.
-The purpose of these Dry Charged Units is to give the greater Edmonton area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
-However, these units also circumvent the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.
+The units can legally be sold and installed allowing the HVAC contractor to charge the unit in the field with R22.
+R22 is still legal for AC repair or service for a few more years.
+The reason for these Dry Charged Units is to give the greater Edmonton area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
+However, these units also bypass the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.

 Does it make sense to buy a Dry Charge Air Conditioning Unit?

 Well, it really depends on a number of things.
-The best thing to do is learn what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions to address your personal comfort, efficiency and lifestyle needs.
+The most important thing to do is understand what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Reasons to buy an R-410A refrigerant system

-Current R-410A systems have many benefits to Edmonton homeowners that Dry Charge units do not.
+Current R-410A systems offer benefits to Edmonton homeowners that Dry Charge units do not.
 Some of the benefits include:

 - Improved energy efficiency for comfort at a cost savings